CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation

 \subsection{Objective Function}

-Given the entire predicted word token sequence $\{ p_i \}$ as the generated report and the associated ground truth report $\{ w_i \}$, CAMANet is jointly optimized with the cross-entropy loss $\mathcal{L}_{ce}$, the binary cross entropy loss $\mathcal{L}_{bce}$ for the multi-label classification in visual discriminative map generation and the mean square error loss $\mathcal{L}_{mse}$ in the visual-textual attention consistency module:
+Given the entire predicted word token sequence $\{ p_i \}$ as the generated report and the associated ground truth report $\{ w_i \}$, CAMANet is jointly optimized with the cross-entropy loss $\mathcal{L}_{ce}$, the binary cross entropy loss $\mathcal{L}_{bce}$ for the multi-label classification in visual discriminative map generation and the mean square error loss $\mathcal{L}_{mse}$ in the VTAC module:

 Here $\lambda$ an $\delta$ are two hyper-parameters which balance the loss contributions.